 Primary, there are three types of recommender systems.

-3. Hybrid recommender system: a system that combines collaborative filtering and content-based approaches.
+- Hybrid recommender system: a system that combines collaborative filtering and content-based approaches.
 These methods are mostly used in large-scale recommender systems and show significant results.
-Their combination may take two forms: applying two models independently or implementing a single model that unifies both approaches by using prior information about user and/or item as well as “collaborative” interactions data.
+Their combination may take two forms: applying two models independently or implementing a single model that unifies both approaches by using prior information about the user and/or item as well as “collaborative” interaction data.

 Both users and service providers benefit from these kinds of systems.
 In addition, the quality and decision-making process also improves thanks to this technology.
 It’s time to review them in more detail.